Kenji Yanagiya: The six escort fighter pilots afterward

-Yanagiya was caught in the tail position by two F4Fs and received bursts of gunfire.
-The majority of his right hand had been shot off and lost with the top of the control stick with only his little finger remaining attached to his wrist.
-His right leg had been shot and was bleeding.
-He thereafter controlled the plane with his left hand and flew back to IJN Munda airstrip at New Georgia Island.
-During the return flight, with his right leather boot filling with blood from his leg wound and near fainting from the blood loss, he repeatedly shouted in a loud voice to keep himself awake in the cockpit.
-He was unable to operate levers on the starboard side of the cockpit to unload flaps or landing gears yet he managed to safely make a slide landing into the airstrip.
-Imperial Japanese Marine soldiers took him out of the cockpit and a doctor operated immediately, cutting the remainder of his right hand off at the wrist.
+Petty Officer 2nd Class Yanagiya was caught in the tail position by two F4Fs and received bursts of gunfire.
+Most of his right hand was shot off, with only his little finger remaining attached to his wrist.
+He was also shot in the right leg.
+He thereafter controlled the plane with his left hand and flew back to the IJN Munda airstrip on New Georgia Island.
+During the return flight, with his right leather boot filling with blood from his leg wound and near fainting from the blood loss, he repeatedly shouted in a loud voice to keep himself awake.
+He was unable to operate levers on the starboard side of the cockpit to deploy flaps or landing gear, but managed to safely land on the airstrip.
+Imperial Japanese Marine soldiers took him out of the cockpit, and a doctor operated immediately, cutting the remainder of his right hand off at the wrist.

 Chief Petty Officer Yoshimi Hidaka and Petty Officer 1st Class Yasushi Okazaki both died in the action.
-Petty Officer 2nd Class Kameji Yamane was missing in the action.
-Petty Officer 2nd Class Kenji Yanagiya lost his right hand and was hospitalized.
+Petty Officer 2nd Class Kameji Yamane was missing in action.
+Yanagiya lost his right hand and was hospitalized.
 These four pilots all flew Zero fighters armed with heavy bombs beneath each wing on the mission that day.
-They couldn't fight with all their strength.
 The Zeros of the 204th Air Group claimed 13 Allied aircraft shot down that day.

-On June 16, a Japanese scout aircraft found big group of Allied transports off shore Lunga point, Guadalcanal.
+On June 16, a Japanese scout aircraft found a large group of Allied transports off shore Lunga point, Guadalcanal.
 The 204th Air Group at Buin base all attacked in full power.
 The 204th Air Group fighter squadron leader Lieutenant Zenjiro Miyano and Lieutenant (JG) Morisaki died in the action.

 On July 1, the remaining 204th Air Group struck the Allied anchorage at Rendova Island.
-Chief Petty Officer Toyomitsu Tsujinoue was on the duty to escort dive-bombers and missing in the action.
+Chief Petty Officer Toyomitsu Tsujinoue was on duty to escort dive-bombers and went missing in action.